Bharat-Singh-Rawat/CV/README.md

 ## Overview

-This is a personal portfolio website for Bharat Singh Rawat, Ph.D., designed with a unique **plasma/ion source visual theme** that combines scientific aesthetics with interactive web technologies.
+This is a personal portfolio website designed with a unique **plasma/ion source visual theme**.

-## Features

 ### 🎨 Design & Aesthetics
 - **Ion Source Theme**: Plasma cyan, vacuum black, and phosphor green color scheme inspired by particle physics